mbromber/artifact-sorted-datalog-hammer/README.md

 **Note:** This installs all the dependencies for the replication of our experiments.
 The dependencies are saved as pip packages in the directory packages.
 This artifact assumes access to Python3.8 and pip3 20.0.2

 **Note:** We recommend to prevent the system from locking the screen automatically.
 This can be done with the following command: `gsettings set org.gnome.desktop.session idle-delay 0`

+**Note:** Further dependencies may need to be installed if the artifact is not setup in the [TACAS 22 artifact evaluation VM](https://zenodo.org/record/5537147).

 2. Grant execution permissions to scripts